 How To Make A Wedding Seating Chart

-To make a wedding seating chart, you first need to finalize your seating plan.
-Decide which table each of your guests are to sit at before proceeding to the next step.
+To make a wedding seating chart, you must finalise your seating plan.
+Decide which table each guest should sit at before proceeding to the next step.

 Step 2: Design Your Chart